Dendrobium

 Meridians: Kidney, Lung, Stomach

-Key Actions: Nourishes Yin, Clears Heat, Generates Fluids, Nourishes Stomach Yin, Nourishes Lung Yin, Replenishes Kidney Yin Jing, Brightens Vision, Strengthens the Lower Back
+Key Actions: Nourishes Yin, Clears Heat, Generates Fluids, Nourishes Stomach Yin, Nourishes Lung Yin, Replenishes Kidney Jing, Brightens Vision, Strengthens the Lower Back

 Medicinal Uses: Parched mouth, severe thirst, injury to fluids during warm febrile disease, stomach, dry heaves, wasting and thirsting disorders, diabetes, endurance, heat stroke, dryness caused by pollution, weather, or smoke, male and female impotence, anorexia, tuberculosis, cough, sore throat, boost immunity, low back pain, knee pain, dull vision, supports Kidney Yin function, Jing deficiency, longevity, night sweats, pain in the hands and feet, dry and cracked skin, cataracts.